drreynolds/smuhpc-workshop/source/session_9.rst

 MPI exercise
 """""""""""""""

-Set up submission scripts to run the executable driver.exe using 1, 2, 4, 8, 16, 32 and 64 cores.
+Set up submission scripts to run the executable ``driver.exe`` using 1, 2, 4, 8, 16, 32 and 64 cores.
 For the 1, 2, 4, and 8 processor jobs, just
 use one node.
-For the 16 processor job, try it both using 16 cores on one node and 8 cores on 2 nodes.
-Run the 32 and 64 processor jobs using 16 cores/node.
+Run the 16, 32 and 64 processor jobs using 8 cores/node.